rashkur/C.FCGI.MT.Example/README.md

 and respect repeating args

-Code in allInOne is more simple and efficent but cannot process utf-8 and can contain bugs.
+Code in allInOne is more simple and efficent but cannot process utf-8 and may contain some bugs.